-Just about everyone who enters into a marriage should consult with a prenup attorney in Reading, PA, or the surrounding area to protect themselves and their family in the event of a divorce.
-Situations in which a prenuptial or postnuptial agreement may be especially beneficial include:
+Almost everyone who enters into a marriage should consult with a Prenuptial Agreements Attorney (or Prenup Attorney) to protect themselves and their family in the event of a divorce.
+Prenuptial or Postnuptial Agreements may be especially important when one spouse has:

 The Differences Between Prenuptial and Postnuptial Agreements

 Prenuptial Agreements are made before marriage to determine: